-I’ve compiled a list of the top freebies from companies around the web, according to users.
-I’ve signed up for all of these and have found it takes awhile to receive free stuff, so be patient!
-Gotten freebies?
-Please share in the comments!
+After a lot of digging, I’ve put together a list of the top companies that will send you free products in exchange for reviews.
+I’ve signed up for all of these and have found it takes a while to receive your free stuff.
+So be patient!

 1. Become an Influenster to get free samples like Pantene, Always, and Downy.

-NOTE: Sometimes Influenster requires you to do a little extra to get a box, like take a “Shelfie” with a specific brand of shampoo or conditioner, or review products you currently use or have used.
+NOTE: Sometimes Influenster requires you to do a little something extra to get a box, like take a “selfie” with a specific brand of shampoo or conditioner, or review products you currently use or have used.

 2. Create a profile with PINCHme and get a box of beauty and snack samples.

-PINCHme is always offering different products in exchange for a review.
-Join PINCHme and you’ll get a box of free product samples.
-To give you an idea of what you can expect to see, this is what I’ve received in one box in the past:
+PINCHme is always down to exchange free products for reviews.
+Join PINCHme and you’ll get a box of free product samples to test out.
+This is what I’ve received in one box: